MiniGPT-5: Interleaved Vision-and-Language Generation via Generative Vokens: Method

-Recent advancements in multimodal large language models, such as MiniGPT-4, have primarily concentrated on multimodal comprehension, enabling the processing of images as sequential input.
-To expand their capabilities to multimodal generation, we introduce generative vokens designed for outputting visual features.
-Additionally, we employ cutting-edge, parameter-efficient fine-tuning techniques within the Large Language Model (LLM) framework for multimodal output learning.
-A more detailed introduction to these developments is provided in the following paragraphs.
+Recent advancements in multimodal Large Language Models, such as MiniGPT-4~\cite{zhu2023minigpt}, have primarily concentrated on multimodal comprehension, enabling the processing of images as sequential input.
+The Integrated Vision-Language Encoding Module is designed to extend the capabilities of LLMs from mere comprehension to active generation in multimodal contexts.
+Generative vokens play a crucial role in this module, enabling the translation of raw visual inputs into a format that LLMs can process and utilize for subsequent generation tasks.

-\paragraph{Multimodal Encoding:} Each text token is embedded into a vector \( e_{\text{{text}}} \in \mathbf{R}^d \), while the pretrained visual encoder transforms each input image into the feature \( e_{\text{{img}}} \in \mathbf{R}^{32 \times d} \).
+\textbf{Multimodal Encoding~} Each text token is embedded into a vector \( e_{\text{{text}}} \in \mathbf{R}^d \), while the pretrained visual encoder transforms each input image into the feature \( e_{\text{{img}}} \in \mathbf{R}^{32 \times d} \).
 These embeddings are concatenated to create the input prompt features.